project-repo-10/Rental-House-Price-Prediction/README.md

 # Sri Lanka House Rental Price Prediction

-This application predicts monthly rental prices of houses in various districts across Sri Lanka.
-The predictions are based on a machine learning model trained on historical data, taking into account key features such as the number of bathrooms, bedrooms, house size, and land size.

 ## Key Features

 - **District**: Select from the available districts in Sri Lanka.